SeleniumHQ/www.seleniumhq.org/src/main/rst/appendix_migrating_from_rc_to_webdriver.rst

       };
     }

 This may look complex, but it's almost all boiler-plate code.
-The only interesting bit is that the "ExpectedCondition" will be evaluated until the "apply" method returns something that is neither "null" nor Boolean.FALSE.
+The only interesting bit is that the "ExpectedCondition" will be evaluated repeatedly until the "apply" method returns something that is neither "null" nor Boolean.FALSE.

 Of course, adding all these "wait" calls may clutter up your code.
 If that's the case, and your needs are simple, consider using the implicit waits: